shbatm/MMM-RTSPStream/README.md

 ## To-do

+Feel free to contribute to the module by adding any of the following features or fixing any of the known issues:

 - Add better touchscreen support (use an OnTouch method to play/pause instead of OnClick).

+### Known Issues

-- KNOWN ISSUE: snapshots can be stopped by another "instance" of the mirror running in a different window.
+- snapshots can be stopped by another "instance" of the mirror running in a different window.
 Expected behavior: should only affect the local window.
-- Known Issue: `ffmpeg` streams can sometimes start and stop erratically when using a WiFi connection.
+- `ffmpeg` streams can sometimes start and stop erratically when using a WiFi connection.
 For best results, use a hard-wired Ethernet connection.
+- Positioning of the VLC window seems not to work on Wayland-based systems.
+If you are using a Wayland compositor, you may need to use the `ffmpeg` option instead of `vlc` for local playback.

 ## Experimentation